 In 1968 it was published by the monastery’s Scripture Circulation Department (Fójīng Liútōngchǔ 佛经流通处) for the edification of children and, as the introduction explains, of other newcomers to Buddhism.

 (Dharma Master Lèguān would have disapproved.
 In the introduction to the 1959 second edition of his book he argues that Buddhist texts are diminished by simplified editions, pictures, and other distractions.
 In the case of this comic book, his words obviously fell on deaf ears.)

-But it was not the kind of children's introduction Buddhism I anticipated.
-There are few discussions in it of Buddhist doctrine, and most of the work dwells on Miàoshàn's implausible miracles.
-Further, some situations seem more appropriate for what Hollywood ratings would call a "mature" audience.
+But it was not the kind of children’s introduction to Buddhism that I anticipated.
+There are few discussions in it of Buddhist doctrine, and most of the work dwells on Miàoshàn’s implausible miracles.
+Further, some situations seem more appropriate for what Hollywood ratings would call a “mature” audience.

 The text is not without clever turns.
 Particularly subtle is the use of proverbs and conventional phrases, hackneyed and thoughtless ones in the mouths of stupid characters, much more acutely focused ones when Miàoshàn uses them, sometimes to devastating effect.